-Priyanka Chopra And Nick Jonas To Produce A Show About The Indian Sangeet Ceremony For Amazon Prime
+Priyanka Chopra And Nick Jonas To Produce A Show On Indian Sangeet Ceremony For Amazon Prime

-Priyanka Chopra And Nick Jonas recently celebrated their first wedding anniversary.
-The couple’s extravagant and elaborate three-day wedding ceremony was widely covered by the media.
+Priyanka Chopra and Nick Jonas recently celebrated their first wedding anniversary.
+The couple’s extravagant and elaborate three-day wedding was widely covered by the media.
 The duo has now decided to bring the same vibrancy and tradition to the screens via Amazon Prime.
 The announced unscripted show will revolve around the Indian pre-wedding tradition of 'Sangeet'.

 Nick Jonas took to social media and shared the news himself.
 He said, "The days leading up to our Sangeet were some of the most special, memorable moments of the weekend.
 Bringing the concept of this musical celebration to the mainstream in a new way, through couples setting out on one of the most exciting journeys of their life is an idea that we are proud to bring to life with Amazon.”